Reviews You Can Rely On

 Comfort

-The upper was also among the most comfortable in the lineup.
-I had no trouble with the Clifton biting down on any part of my foot, and I was able to let out enough laces to accommodate my high midfoot.
-The toe box is also among the more generous.
-My toes weren't squished, and I could still get a natural toe splay during my stride.
+The upper is among the most comfortable in the lineup.
+The Clifton doesn't bite down on any part of the foot, and our tester reported that she was able to let out enough laces to accommodate her high midfoot.
+The toe box is also among the more generous, allowing for a natural toe splay.

 Walking on a pebble path was smooth and easy during our testing process.